-9.4.
+9.3.
 Stress Management

 The Governors and Head teacher are committed to promoting high levels of health and wellbeing and recognise the importance of identifying and reducing workplace stressors.
-The Head teacher on behalf of the Governing Body will ensure;

 - Stress risk assessments will be carried out by the Headteacher annually - The school will refer all employees who are absent from work to the OHU - All employees have access to Occupational Health and counselling and advice.
 Where counselling is identified as a possible solution the employee is signposted to the Employee Assistance Programme (EAP) or equivalent. - The school may need to take immediate action to review the employee's job role.
 Appropriate actions would be discussed with the employee affected to determine what work they feel they can undertake.
 Reasonable adjustments may be agreed and should be entered on form M34.1.